 - All students who plan to file a FAFSA. - One parent of a dependent student if parent information is required on the FAFSA.

-CREATE YOUR FSA ID AT StudentAid.gov.
+CREATE YOUR FSA ID AT FSAID.ED.GOV.

 Students and parents can create an FSA ID online anytime.
 When creating your FSA ID, you must have access to your mobile phone number or your email address.